Friday, July 08, 2022

 After disclosing those few episodes, Uncle Clinton became quiet and volunteered no more details about fighting battles of any kind.
 My brother, a veteran also, understood the reluctance to drift too far into his military past.

 Later on my uncle became a policeman, which further illustrates his nature of looking out for others.
 He spent his life tending to his family, his community and his country.
-After living more than 80 years, he moved to his final resting place near a Methodist church in North Carolina, surrounded by the Blue Ridge Mountains, where the sound of the bugle still rings.
+After living more than eighty years, he moved to his final resting place near a Methodist church in North Carolina, surrounded by the Blue Ridge Mountains, where the sound of the bugle still rings.

 Uncle Clinton and his sister, my Aunt Opal.